rks101/eglinux/README.md

 ----

 ## View file content

+Try: Open a terminal and type `cat some_large_filename` , make sure file size in MBs/GBs.
+Now see top output in another terminal.
+What do you see under %CPU, %MEM columns?
+It appears a bulky operation.

-When dealing with large files or logs, it may be necessary to view specific portions of the files.
+When dealing with large files (logs, backups, datasets, language models), it may be necessary to view specific portions of the files.

 ```
 cat - cacatenate or display file content